 There are three main keys from the above information that you can use to alter your treatment and training programs based on the type of impingement exhibited:

-- Internal impingement – One thing to realize with internal impingement is that it is pretty much a secondary issue.
-It is going to occur but any cuff weakness, fatigue, or loss of the ability to dynamically stabilize and the athlete will show some hyperlaxity in this athletic cocked shoulder position.
-Treat the cuff and it’s ability to dynamically stabilize to relieve the impingement.
+One thing to realize with internal impingement is that this is pretty much a secondary issue.
+It is going to occur with any cuff weakness, fatigue, or loss of the ability to dynamically stabilize.
+The athlete will show some hyperlaxity in this athletic “lay back” shoulder position.
+Treat the cuff weakness and it’s ability to dynamically stabilize to relieve the impingement.
 How to treat internal impingement is a huge topic that I cover in a webinar for my Inner Circle members.

 Learn Exactly How I Evaluate and Treat the Shoulder

-If you are interested in mastering your understanding of the shoulder, I have my acclaiming online program teaching you exactly how I evaluate and treat the shoulder!
+If you are interested in mastering your understanding of the shoulder, I have my acclaiming online program teaching you exactly how I evaluate and treat the shoulder at ShoulderSeminar.com!

 - The evaluation of the shoulder